mrsadri/100DaysOfCode/README.md

 Welcome to my 100-day coding adventure, where I'll be relentlessly exploring Python's capabilities to venture into data science, automation, web development, game creation, and app development!
 This repository will chronicle my progress, discoveries, and the amazing projects I build along the way.

+## Day 4:
+- Now I know how to comment on a function that when someone want to use it know how to use it.
+This is called adding Docstring to function

 ## Day 3: Structuring Code for Clarity and Efficiency

 **Key Discoveries:**